How to Inspect a Crawl Space?: Steps, Checklist

 failed-crawlspace-sump-pump

-12. Check odor, mold, and air quality issues in crawlspace
+12. Check odor, mold, and air quality issues in crawl space

 1. Note musty or earthy odors